-Traditionally joint stock corporations have been seen as indispensable to rapid economic progress because they foster capital pooling, risk sharing and governance (e.g., Cochran, 1974; Chandler, 1977), but recent research has shown that when alternative forms were available in history, specifically the private limited liability company (PLLC), then the joint-stock form was adopted much less frequently.
-Guinnane et al., (2007) find that legal provisions introducing the PLLC first emerged in 1892 in Germany with the Gesellschaft mit beschränkter Haftung (GmbH), and Britain authorized PLLCs to be established from 1907.1 Similarly, France's version of the PLLC, the Société à Responsabilité Limitée, was adopted widely following its introduction in 1925.
-When the United States finally provided a systematic framework for the organization of PLLCs in the late twentieth century2, Guinnane et al., (2007) argue that small and medium sized business owners were liberated from the restrictions associated with the corporate form.
+Traditionally joint stock corporations have been seen as indispensable to rapid economic progress because they foster capital pooling, risk sharing, and governance (e.g., Cochran 1977; Chandler 1977), but recent research has shown that when alternative forms were available in history, specifically the private limited liability company (PLLC), then the joint-stock form was adopted much less frequently.
+Timothy Guinnane et al. (2007) document that laws introducing the PLLC first emerged in 1892 in Germany with the Gesellschaft mit beschränkter Haftung (GmbH).
+Britain authorized PLLCs to be established from 1907 and France's version of the PLLC, the Société à Responsabilité Limitée, was widely adopted following its introduction in 1925.
+When the United States provided a systematic framework for the organization of PLLCs in the late twentieth century, Guinnane et al. argue that small- and medium-sized business owners were finally liberated from the restrictions associated with the corporate form.